The Finns are coming! They dropped everything and ran.

 to die in Siberia in most cases.
 Most did not want to go back to Russia but were

 forced to do so by the armistice agreement.
-By the way, this type of agreement which Churchill and Roosevelt entered into with Stalin was a death certificate in most cases - from the Baltic to the Adriatic.
+This type of agreement which Churchill and Roosevelt entered into with Stalin was a death certificate in most cases - from the Baltic to the Adriatic.
+People who escaped Stalin were rounded up all over Europe and marched to their deaths at the point of a gun in Eastern Block countries.
+Roosevelt was a Communist and he is to blame for Eastern Europe being turned over to Stalin.